-Please email Luke France if you need to make an enquiry about computing.
+Please email Mr Andrew Williamson if you need to make an enquiry about computing.

 In Key Stage 3, all students receive 2 hours per fortnight of computing.
 At Key Stage 4, students have the opportunity to opt for GCSE computing, which equates to five hours per fortnight on the timetable.

 Homework is set routinely for all Year 10 and 11 GCSE students, as part of the school Homework Timetable.
 Pupils keep a record of the homework in their planners.
 Computing homework is not set for Key Stage 3 students.

 Our current GCSE students follow the Edexcel GCSE in Information Communication Technology.
 The course is divided into two distinct elements: Unit 1 “Living in a Digital World” is assessed in a 90 minute examination at the end of Year 11 and contributes 40% towards the overall assessment.
 Unit 2 “Using Digital Tools” is a controlled assessment within school, which contributes 60% of the overall assessment.
 The controlled assessment begins in the Spring Term of Year 10 and is usually completed by the end of the Autumn Term in Year 11, taking a total of approximately 40 hours to complete.